Dwelling entitlement search

 You can apply for a dwelling entitlement search by sending your written request, including the lot and DP particulars of all relevant parcels of land, paying the relevant fee and completing the payment form:

 - for more complex requests, the standard fee will apply to the first two hours, then a fee of $80 per hour will apply thereafter

 - credit card form (833 KB).

-Your written request and payment form can be submitted either of the following ways:
+Your written request and payment form can be submitted:

 - in person at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya, between 8.30am and 4.30pm

 - by emailing Council